Nickel titanium: Challenges

 There are constant and long-running discussions regarding inclusions in nitinol, both TiC and Ti2NiOx.
-As in all other metals and alloys, inclusions can be found in Nitinol.
+As in all other metals and alloys, inclusions can be found in nitinol.
 The size, distribution and type of inclusions can be controlled to some extent.
-Theoretically, smaller, rounder and few inclusions should lead to increased fatigue durability.
+Theoretically, smaller, rounder, and fewer inclusions should lead to increased fatigue durability.
 In literature, some early works report to have failed to show measurable differences, while novel studies demonstrate a dependence of fatigue resistance on the typical inclusion size in an alloy.